-We thought these mimosas would be a great additional for Spring.
-They are a play on the traditional orange mimosas with a touch of fresh strawberry juice and rosé champagne.
+We thought this strawberry mimosa recipe would be a great addition for Spring.
+It's a play on the traditional orange mimosas with a touch of fresh strawberry juice and rosé champagne.

 Try using a Brut, Cava, Prosecco, or other sparkling wine.
 For this recipe, I chose a rosé to pair with the strawberry flavor.

 Do you have to strain out the pulp from the juice?

 No, you don’t have to strain out the pulp.
 That’s a matter of preference.
 However, leaving the pulp in will make the mimosa slightly thick.

 Do you have to use orange juice in a strawberry mimosa?

 No, you can puree the strawberries and use only the puree and champagne.
 Here’s a Strawberry Mimosas Cocktail Recipe that requires only two ingredients and no orange juice.